wled-wiring/wled-wiring.github.io/README.md

 - This web page uses Typescript, [React](https://react.dev/), [ReactFlow](https://reactflow.dev/) and [ant  design](https://ant.design/).
 You would need to know these frameworks.
 - Feel free to make a pull request (PR).
 Please make all PRs against the `main` branch.
 - Please make possibly small pull request and describe them properly.
 It makes it easier to review.
 - For development we recommend using Visual Studio Code (VSC) with ESLint plugin.
-In VSC you would need to run `npm run dev` for development.
+In VSC you would need once run `npm install vite`.
+Then run `npm run dev` for development.
 - When you make a PR:
    * Clone repository, make a **separate branch** for each PR
    * Test all changes locally